Energy methods derive some sort of system energy

 or Neumann boundary conditions, or mixed boundary boundary conditions

-where and have the same sign.
+have the same sign.
 Under such conditions the surface

 integral term cannot be negative.
 So the time derivative of the